 Urolithiasis is a term used to describe calculi or stones that form the urinary tract.
-It involves the formation of calcifications in the urinary system, usually in the kidneys or ureters, but may also affect the bladder or urethra.
+This condition involves the formation of calcifications in the urinary system, usually in the kidneys or ureters, but may also affect the bladder and/or urethra.

-Renal stones are a common health condition, estimated to affect up to 10% of all individuals will develop a kidney stone throughout their lifetime although some individuals do not experience symptoms.
-Each year, approximately 1 per 1000 population is hospitalized due to urolithiasis.
+Renal stones are a common health condition; in fact, it is estimated that up to 10% of all individuals will develop a kidney stone throughout their lifetime, although some individuals do not experience symptoms.
+Each year, approximately 1 in every 1,000 people is hospitalized due to urolithiasis.

 Men are more likely to have urolithiasis than women, with a risk ratio of 3:1, although this gap appears to be narrowing over time.
-People aged between 20 and 40 years are at the highest risk of developing stones.
+People between the ages of 20 and 40 years are at the highest risk of developing stones.

-This risk of urolithiasis increases as a result of any factor that leads urinary stasis due to a reduction or obstruction of urinary flow.
+The risk of urolithiasis increases as a result of any factor that leads to urinary stasis due to a reduction or obstruction of urinary flow.

-- Medications: some medication such as ephedrine, guaifenesin, thiazide, indinavir and allopurinol may lead to the development of stones.
+Certain medications like ephedrine, guaifenesin, thiazide, indinavir, and allopurinol may lead to the development of stones.